-METRO's funding policy is to contribute the annual, actuarially determined contribution over a 12-month period and effective October 1, 2018 pick-up \$3 per pay period from each eligible employees' wages and salary.
-During 2020, METRO contributed \$17.1 million to the Plan, 100% of the annual, actuarially determined contribution and \$184 thousand to the Plan from the eligible employees' wages and salary.
+METRO's funding policy is to contribute the annual, actuarially determined contribution over a 12-month period and effective October 1, 2018, pick-up \$3 per pay period from each eligible employees' wages and salary.
+During 2021, METRO contributed \$15.8 million to the Plan, 100% of the annual, actuarially determined contribution and \$164 thousand to the Plan from the eligible employees' wages and salary.

-The Plan's funding status for 2020 was 64.2 percent.
+The Plan's funding status for 2021 was 67.7 percent.
 The Plan is meeting its funding objective as it continues to receive the actuarially determined annual contribution from METRO.
-The decreases in yearly funding status are the result of experience losses and/or changes in assumptions.
+The increase/decrease in year-to-year funding status are the result of experience gains/losses due to changes in capital market conditions and/or changes in assumptions.

-The Plan had a positive investment rate of return, net of fees, for 2020 of approximately 11.7 percent with a positive 7.5 percent return over the last ten years.
-The Trustees continue to work closely with Marquette Associates, Inc., the Plan's investment advisor, to implement an investment strategy that will achieve the 6.25% investment rate of return that was adopted in May 2020.
+For 2021, the Plan had a positive investment rate of return, net of fees, of approximately 11.7 percent with a positive 8.8 percent return over the last ten years.
+The Trustees continue to work closely with Marquette Associates, Inc., the Plan's financial advisor, to implement an investment strategy that will achieve the 6.25% investment rate of return that was adopted in May 2020.

-Additional information on the Plan's financial performance is located in the Management Discussion & Analysis Section which starts on page 11 of this report.
+Additional information on the Plan's financial performance is in the Management Discussion & Analysis Section which starts on page 11 of this report.